gksjohn/Mashiro/README.md

 # ![icon](https://github.com/kokseen1/Mashiro/blob/main/images/mashiro.png?raw=true) Mashiro

-Mashiro is a Chrome extension to sort illustrations and manga by popularity on Pixiv.
+Mashiro is a Chrome extension made by kokseen1.
+It sorts illustrations and manga by popularity on Pixiv.

+I have edited the manifest.json for the extension to run on Firefox.

 It works by looking for the tag with the suffix `users入り` that is automatically applied on posts that surpass a certain amount of likes.
 This extension does not enable the official `Sort by popularity` mode, and thus will not have 100% accurate results.

 ## Demo

 ![demo](https://github.com/kokseen1/Mashiro/blob/main/images/demo.gif?raw=true)

-## Installation
-1. Clone this repository
-2. Visit `chrome://extensions` in Chrome
-3. Turn on Developer mode
-4. Click `Load unpacked`
-5. Select the `Mashiro` folder

 ## Guide
 - Button turns **orange** if results from normal search are available